History of Currency

 The Colony of British Honduras

-Up to 14 October 1984, the coins in circulation were principally South and Central American and American Silver Dollars, as well as the various denominations of English - silver and bronze - currency.
+Up to 14 October 1894, the coins in circulation were principally South and Central American and American Silver Dollars, as well as the various denominations of English - silver and bronze - currency.
 Up to 1894, there was no paper currency.
 By Ordinance No. 31 of 1894, the currency was established on a gold basis.
 Legal tender was established as local subsidiary currency of 50 cent, 25 cent, 10 cent, and 5 cent silver pieces; a nickel bronze 5 cent piece and a bronze cent piece; alongside the American Dollar and the British sovereign and half-sovereign.

 There was also a local note issue of the following denominations: 1, 2, 5, and 10 dollars.
 The issue was fully secured by a Gold Reserve and Invested Funds.
-The custody and care of Currency Funds of the Colony was vested in a body appoiinted by the Governor in Council and styled by the Commissioners of Currency.
+The custody and care of Currency Funds of the Colony was vested in a body appointed by the Governor in Council and styled by the Commissioners of Currency.
 The Board of Commissioners of Currency (Currency Board) operated from 1894 to 1976.

 Mid-1900s